cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/system_performance.md

 subcategory: ""
 description: |-
   It performs read operation on Health and Performance.
-  This data source gives the aggregated performance indicators.
-The data can be retrieved for the last 3 months.
+  Retrieves the aggregated metrics (total, average or maximum) of cluster key performance indicators (KPIs), such as CPU utilization, memory utilization or network rates recorded within a specified time period.
+The data will be available from the past 24 hours.
 ---

 # dnacenter_system_performance (Data Source)

 It performs read operation on Health and Performance.

-- This data source gives the aggregated performance indicators.
-The data can be retrieved for the last 3 months.
+- Retrieves the aggregated metrics (total, average or maximum) of cluster key performance indicators (KPIs), such as CPU utilization, memory utilization or network rates recorded within a specified time period.
+The data will be available from the past 24 hours.

 ## Example Usage